-From the Controlled Entity's perspective, the supplies under the above agreements were at arm's length, The relations between the Controlled Entity, the controlling entities and i.e., under conditions usual in business relations for supplies provided to and by third parties on the market. entities controlled by them do not pose any risks for the future.
+From the Controlled Entity's perspective, the supplies under the above agreements were at arm's length, i.e., under conditions usual in business relations for supplies provided to and by third parties on the market.
 No other actions pursuant to the provisions of Section 82 (2) (e) of the Corporations Act took place in the Relevant Period.